 Welcome to the University of Reading History department!
 If you are reading this, you are most likely a new student about to embark on their journey for an undergraduate History degree.
 Starting university can be overwhelming.
-In all the uncertainty of the past year, you might not have had the chance to visit campus in person or are nervous how to prepare for your course.
+In all the uncertainty of the past few years, you might not have had the chance to visit campus in person or are nervous how to prepare for your course.

 We asked our wonderful staff and experienced PhD students for their top tips for incoming historians at the University of Reading….